SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 "Twilight," I call for her.

-Moments later, Twilight comes from downstairs.
+Moments later, Twilight comes from upstairs.
 "Yes?"
 She says as she approaches the couch.

 "Is Pinkie asleep?"